hummusbird/img.birb.cc/README.md

 # img.birb.cc

-img.birb.cc is a ShareX compatible C# image host, privately hosted by me.
+img.birb.cc is a ShareX compatible C# image host, privately hosted by me

-no, you cannot have an API key.
+no, you cannot have an API key

 ## how to host yourself

-- clone the repo.
+- clone the repo

+- build using `build.sh` for linux, or `build.bat` for windows

-- run `dotnet run`
+- run the executable alongside the `wwwroot` folder

-- a default admin api key will be generated.
-Use this to add new accounts.
+- a default admin api key will be generated for you - use this to add new accounts from the admin page

 ## valid endpoints